 Tracks are integral to any high-speed system, as Musk’s hyperloop proposal attests.
 Rails of high-speed lines are welded and polished smooth, eliminating gaps that shake the train and could cause a train to jump its tracks.
 Turns also have to be carefully engineered, as tight radii can cause fast trains to derail.
 (A Spanish train derailed in July when it entered an older section of track not engineered for high-speed running).

 The trains, too, are specially designed to make high-speed running safer and more comfortable.
 When tracks bend, some cars are built to lean into the turns, counteracting centrifugal force.
 And on many sections of track, automatic controls can slow trains down to safe speeds if their operators fail to do so.
 They’re also protected against natural disasters.
-In Japan, during the 2011 Tohoku earthquake, sensors brought trains to a halt 15 seconds before tremors from the reached them.
+In Japan, during the 2011 Tohoku earthquake, sensors brought trains to a halt 15 seconds before the tremors reached them.
 Decades of trial and error have gone into planning and building high-speed rail systems, making them one of the safest ways to travel.

 Chasing Higher Speeds